 Keith McGill is thrilled to be a teaching artist for Actors Theatre’s New Voices and Living Newspaper programs.
 He also teaches with Walden Theatre, Kentucky Shakespeare, Shakespeare Behind Bars, and ArtsReach.
 In addition to teaching, Keith is an accomplished actor, and has appeared in productions with local theatre organizations, such as The Necessary Theatre, Shoestring Productions and Louisville Repertory Theatre.
 He’s also a stand-up comic, having appeared on CMT, BET, and the Bob and Tom Show, as well as performing for Royal Caribbean Cruise Lines.

-Letitia Usher is a Colorado native who graduated cum laude with a Bachelors Degree in Theatre and Speech Communications from Murray State University in 1994.
-In 2009, she earned a Masters Degree from the University of Louisville in Counseling.
-She is a Master Storyteller, Certified Teacher and School Counselor who has over 20 years experience in Theatre Education.
+Letitia Usher is an award-winning theatre arts teacher and is excited to be a teaching artist for Actors Theatre’s New Voices and Living Newspaper programs.
+She also teaches with Commonwealth Theatre Center, Sacred Heart School for the Arts, and The Nativity Academy.
+Letitia (Tish) is a Colorado native who graduated cum laude with a Bachelor’s Degree in Theatre and Speech Communications from Murray State University in 1994.
+In 2009, she earned a Master’s Degree from the University of Louisville in Counseling.
+She is a Master Storyteller, Certified Teacher and School Counselor who has over 25 years’ experience in Theatre Education.
 She has worked professionally as an actress, storyteller, scenic painter, carpenter, and stage manager.
-Ms. Usher has taught theatre/storytelling and literacy building programs to young people in multiple states, including; California, Colorado, Kentucky, New York, Pennsylvania, and Tennessee.
+Ms. Usher has taught theatre and storytelling/ literacy building programs to young people in multiple states, including; California, Colorado, Kentucky, New York, Pennsylvania, and Tennessee.